waifu-motivator/wmp-env-action/README.md

-# Create a JavaScript Action
+## Waifu Motivator Plugin Release Enivroment Set Action

 <p align="center">
   <a href="https://github.com/actions/javascript-action/actions"><img alt="javscript-action status" src="https://github.com/actions/javascript-action/workflows/units-test/badge.svg"></a>
 </p>

-Use this template to bootstrap the creation of a JavaScript action.:rocket:
+Use this JavaScript action bootstraps the environment of the [Waifu Motivator Plugin](https://github.com/zd-zero/waifu-motivator-plugin).:rocket:

+# Developer Notes

-This template includes tests, linting, a validation workflow, publishing, and versioning guidance.
+This action includes tests, linting, a validation workflow, publishing, and versioning guidance.

 If you are new, there's also a simpler introduction.
 See the [Hello World JavaScript Action](https://github.com/actions/hello-world-javascript-action)

-## Create an action from this template

-Click the `Use this Template` and provide the new repo details for your action

 ## Code in Main